LODSContent/Template-Gallery/1a-revised-template-overview.md

 Please let us know your feedback by contacting us at <a href="mailto:Templates@learnondemandsystems.com?subject=Feedback Source: Lab @lab.LabProfile.Id">Templates@learnondemandsystems.com</a> with a description of the template design you'd like to see and as many details as possible.
 We would love to hear from you!

+## Activities Test

+Select the Test Activities button below to verify that automated activities work properly with this lab profile.

+@lab.ActivityGroup(examples)